judewoolls/ClassifyBooking/README.md

 The site was deployed using **Heroku web services** and used **GitHub** for version control.

-ClassFit was developed using the Python framework **Django** on the backend working with a **Postgres database**.
+ClassifyBooking was developed using the Python framework **Django** on the backend working with a **Postgres database**.
 For the frontend, I made use of **HTML**, **CSS**, **JavaScript**, and I also used the **Bootstrap framework** to improve development speed and allow the project to be responsive.
 Another key factor in speeding up the development was the use of AI.
 The main AI tools used were ChatGPT and GitHub Copilot.
 I will go into further detail about the impact of these tools [here.](#impact-of-ai-analysis)

 ## <ins>Features</ins>

 ### Main functionality
-For the ClassFit app, the key features are the coach being able to set up the classes and for the user to book onto the class.
+For the ClassifyBooking app, the key features are the coach being able to set up the classes and for the user to book onto the class.
 These classes are displayed and styled using Bootstrap for quicker development speed.
 The classes are displayed in the booking app, and the events for each day are displayed under the corresponding date and are ordered chronologically.

 For the user, the booking button is displayed, and they can click on the button to book onto the event or click on the event title to view the event details.
 For the coach, the cancel button is displayed to delete the event from the database.